Node js event driven architecture

 myEventEmitter.emit('first', 1,2,3);

-While emitting an event any number of arguments can be passed with commas separated.
-The same number of arguments should be declared in the call-back function.
+While emitting an event, multiple arguments can be passed with commas separated.
+The same number of arguments should be declared in the callback function.

 Leave a Comment